What is a UPS System and How Does It Actually Work?

 Standby UPS (Offline UPS): Basic Protection for Everyday Needs

-- How it Works: This is the most basic and cost-effective type.
-During normal operation, it passes utility power directly to the load, with some surge and spike filtering.
-When it detects a power failure, it quickly switches to its battery-powered inverter.
+A standby UPS is the most basic and cost-effective option.
+During normal conditions, it passes utility power directly to connected equipment while filtering minor surges.
+When a power outage occurs, it quickly switches to battery power.

 Line-Interactive UPS: Smarter Protection for Sensitive Equipment